skellis46/slipbox/improvisation and the threshold of the self.md

 The threshold I am writing of is, I propose, a rupture or a portal.
 It can only be recognised retrospectively, when the dancer returns to _dancing_ after having _been danced_.
 On the _dancing_ side of the threshold are the familiar subject–object configurations through which human experience is ordinarily organised: I have a body, I am dancing in space, I am doing these actions.
 On the _being danced_ side I suggest there is nonduality, where those same dancing/being danced configurations make no sense and where phenomenological description reaches its limit, not because nothing is happening but because the structures that make experience intelligible as subject and object have fallen away.

 While the practice of dancing is phenomenologically complex, in this chapter I focus on the experiential qualities of the threshold and ask what happens to agency, self and knowing at the moment when movement ceases to be organised by a subject.
 Dancing is both the object of the research, and a vehicle for exploring what happens to research itself when its central object unsettles the conditions of observation, description and selfhood.
-When the research extend beyond dance its stakes become how epistemology, methods, ethics and disciplinary boundaries are configured and reconfigured in phenomenological practice research.
+When the research extends beyond dance its stakes become how epistemology, methods, ethics and disciplinary boundaries are configured and reconfigured in phenomenological practice research.

-This writing stems from experiences during a two-month long research project called _Losing Oneself_ supported by Coventry University's Centre for Dance Research, and held in the early months of 2024.[^losing] The research team was Katye Coe (dancer), L. S. Merritt Millman (neuroscientist), Michael Gerussi (dancer-researcher) and Simon Ellis (dance researcher).
+This writing stems from experiences during a two-month long research project called _Losing Oneself_ supported by Coventry University's Centre for Dance Research, and held in the early months of 2024.[^losing] The research team was Katye Coe (dancer-researcher), L. S. Merritt Millman (neuroscientist), Michael Gerussi (dancer-researcher) and Simon Ellis (dancer-researcher).

 [^losing:][losingoneself.coventry.ac.uk/](https://losingoneself.coventry.ac.uk/)

 The dancing underpinning these ideas is known as [[authentic movement]] and in _Losing Oneself_ it was practiced intensively by experienced dance professionals Katye Coe and me.
-The authentic movement practice involves two people: a mover and viewer (or witness) in which the mover improvises movement with eyes closed while the witness pays attention by observing.
+The authentic movement practice involves two people taking turns in two different roles: a mover and viewer (or witness) in which the mover improvises movement with eyes closed while the witness pays attention by observing.
 Both the mover and witness attempt to avoid making judgments on what happens.

 In this chapter authentic movement does not act as a proxy for all dancing (whether artistic or social), but I assume that it forks into many body-based practices (including various dance techniques), and is forked from many practices.
 Like other somatic practices developed through internal bodily attunement, an important aspect of authentic movement is that what the movement looks like is not important, and what it looks like reveals little of the complex internal experiences of both the dancer and the watcher [@ellis-2020-corporeal].
 The unimportance of how the dancing appears separates this practice from the conventional oculocentric ways in which artistic dance is codified, validated and imagined.